And How to Make it Happen

 As women, we often find ourselves saying yes as a snap reaction.
 “Yes, I’ll take on that project,” or “Yes, I’ll help you move.”
 But do we really want to?
 Here, Kellie Currin, MAMFT at Henegar/CBI Counseling Center, shares some of the common reasons women fail at saying no and tips on how to make it happen.

 We want to please others.

-Simply put, women are people pleasers.
+Simply put, women can be people pleasers who are fearful of being seen as selfish.
 “A lot of us have grown up thinking it’s very feminine to be nurturing and kind and to surrender and share,” says Currin, who explains that this ties in with women’s fear of boundary setting.
 “It’s the fear of name calling or the fear that someone is going to make a value statement about us and what we’re like.”
 We want to please others because we’re fearful that part of our identity will be seen differently or categorized negatively if we make a choice that’s more beneficial to us than them.

 We’re not sure how to say no in a “nice” way.

 Saying no is all about setting boundaries, but setting boundaries can come off as stern – a characterization many women shy away from.

 “It’s hard to say no because we fear being seen as aggressive, but if we try to meet our own standard for ‘nice’ then often we are staying passive, instead of acting assertively,” Currin explains.
 However, she has a few tips for saying no in a way you can feel good about.
 One tip is to offer to do something else instead.
 No, you can’t dedicate a Saturday to helping your neighbor move, but can you bake them a casserole to have for dinner before all their cookware is unpacked?
 If not, don’t sweat it, says Currin.
 “You can always just say no and leave it at that.
 No is a full sentence.”